Build a life of true value and live abundantly.

 TV is popular, but does it have to be expensive too?

 Television doesn’t have to be expensive, in fact it can be extremely cheap if you do a little foot work.
-From over-the-air (OTA) signals, down to internet use, television options abound!
+In this article, we’ll cover some of our favorite free and cheap cable TV alternatives!

 Believe it or not, this is still possible!